kmogatas/cse15l-lab-reports/lab-report-1-week-2.md

 * For example, I am able to compile my code, run my code, and also print my current working directory in one line from my server using `ssh`.
 ![Image](last111.png)

+Another useful function would be using the **up-arrow** that will call your most command.
+This will efficiently help you run and test your code, instead of writing out the entire command every single time!

 By being able to do this, we will be able to easily run and test our code from our client to our remote server faster and more efficiently!

 ---